Oxalidales

 Oxalidales is an order of flowering plants, included within the rosid subgroup of eudicots.
+This group comprises six families that contain approximately 2000 species in 58 genera.
+They are trees, shrubs or woody vines which are found in the wet tropics, particularly on mountains, and warm temperate zones, especially in the southern hemisphere.
 Compound leaves are common in Oxalidales and the majority of the species in this order have five or six sepals and petals.
 The following families are typically placed here: